anoor3/aiNotebook/README.md

 3. Create a notebook, pick a cover color and paper style, and start drawing.
 Your notebooks and pages will auto-save.

 ## Notes
-- The app targets iPadOS and uses PencilKit (Apple Pencil recommended).
+- The app targets iPadOS and is optimized for Apple Pencil but does not rely on PencilKit.
 - Autosave runs on a background queue; drawings persist per page, and library metadata persists across launches.